 The Transportation Element establishes the City's goals and policies for developing the transportation system within the City and UGA.
 The Element is based on a 2024 study of Ferndale's existing transportation network, combined with projections of future growth and transportation needs.
-The Element includes five sections:
+This Element includes five sections:

-- Inventory of Existing Transportation Facilities and Conditions (see Chapter 2) - Forecasts, Alternatives, and Emerging Transportation Trends (see Chapter 3) - Transportation Systems Plans (see Chapter 4) - Financing Program (see Chapter 5) - Goals and Policies (see Chapter 6)
+- Inventory of Existing Transportation Facilities and Conditions (Section 2)

+- Forecasts, Alternatives, and Emerging Transportation Trends (Section 3)

+- Transportation Systems Plans (Section 4)

+- Financing Program (Section 5)

+- Goals and Policies (Section 6)

-TRANSPORTATION ELEMENT AT A GLANCE: SUMMARY OF CONCLUSIONS
+TRANSPORTATION ELEMENT: SUMMARY OF CONCLUSIONS